catduckgnaf/springboard-dev/README.md

 I mean really if you don't know how to do these next steps, you should probably just quit and work and McDonalds.
 You will have all the awesome extensions, correct versions of everything, some starter code, and very likely unhelpful sarcasm buried somewhere.

+make a folder "coursework" by default that is added to .gitignore

 Option 1.
 You can also download the [latest release](https://github.com/catduckgnaf/springboard-dev/releases/tag/0.2), unzip, right click the entire folder and open in VS code.
 Follow the prompts and you are good to go!
 More instructions unlikely to come.
 It will take a while to compile, grab some coffee, and wait.

 Option 2.
 Codespaces whether on the web or in your VS Code!
 You can open in "Codespaces" and you can view and code anywhere, as well as opening the prebuilt image directly in desktop vs code.
 This saves you all the time and waiting for compiling the package.
 This does have a cost associated with it (for me, not you, see below)